 What can I do with a degree in Criminal Justice?

-Through their Criminal Justice degree, graduates develop a useful set of abilities that are transferrable to a range of careers.
-Skills likely to be of value include:
+Through their degree, Criminal Justice graduates develop valuable abilities that are transferable to a range of careers.
+These skills include:

 - Applying a sense of justice and basic principles of fairness

 - Problem solving and decision making adaptable to different contexts

 - Understanding the core principles of Aotearoa New Zealand criminal law

 - Understanding the causes and correlations of crime